exploring self-realization, sacred personhood, and full humanity

 return to home-page

-After more than 20 years of construction, Word Gems is a kind of library now.
+After nearly 25 years of construction and 55 years of research, Word Gems is a kind of small library now.
 This was not my original intention, but it just sort of grew into that.
-There are now well over 1000 documents on the site, comprising a few tens of thousands of pages.
+There are 1300 documents on the site; if printed, 10,000 pages might ensue.

 Where to begin and how to negotiate this labyrinth?